 - Extreme cravings

 The goal of meth treatment is for the addict to stop drug use and return to a productive life.
-Meth addiction treatment can take place in various settings including:
+Treatment can take place in various settings including:

 - Residential facility in which the addict stays for a 30-day or longer full-time program

 - Day treatment in which the addict attends counseling and support meetings but returns home to sleep